Julian/venvs/README.rst

     * I don't like activating virtualenvs.

-      virtualenvs are magical and hacky enough on their own, and piling activation on top just makes things even more messy, especially if you're moving around between different projects in a shell.
-      Some people use ``cd`` tricks to solve this, but I just want simiplicity.
+      virtualenvs are magical and hacky enough on their own, and piling activation on top just makes things even more messy for me, especially when moving around between different projects in a shell.
+Some people use ``cd`` tricks to solve this, but I just want simplicity.

     * I don't need project support.